grod545/Timeout-Project-1/README.md

 To get started, use the following commands:

-cd into the project directory
+-cd into the project directory
-npm install to install any dependencies mocha to run the test cases
+-npm install to install any dependencies
+-mocha to run the test cases